 The Dropbox vs. Google Drive debate rages on for personal use, but as far as business users go, the two apps match well.
 I’ve used both options at work, and I find that working in Google Drive is more intuitive, even though you have to work in the browser.
 Syncing lots of data on Dropbox can get tedious, but Dropbox offers the comfort of working offline with data saved to your computer.
 If you don’t have internet, Drive can’t access your information.
 I suggest that you think about the ease of use vs. access tradeoff when you compare Dropbox vs. Google Drive.

 We’re here to help you find the right cloud storage solution for your company.
-Let us know what you need from a cloud storage software in our Product Selection Tool, and we’ll give you a short list of vendors who meet your needs.
+Let us know what you need from a cloud storage software in our Cloud Backup and Storage Product Selection Tool, and we’ll give you a short list of vendors who meet your needs.
 It’s fast and easy, and best of all, it’s free.